vincent-cinardo/bad-dog/README.md

 Code is unavailable due to an NDA I signed with NeuroTechR3.

-Due to an NDA I have with NeuroTechR3, the most I can show is a video.
+However, I can show this video covering the game.
 Here is the link: https://youtu.be/UMsgrbLS5F8